 However, when it comes to time spent consuming media, broadcasting media are still the most popular.
-Swedes watched TV almost 100 minutes per day in 2016.
-The number of TV households even rose during the past years, from 4.1 million in 2008 to 4.6 million in 2015.
-In that year, approximately half of Swedish television households used analogue cable providers for accessing, followed by IPTV (almost 1,000 subscriptions) and a digital cable network (734 subscriptions).
+Swedes watched TV over 70 minutes per day in 2020.
+The number of TV households even rose during the past years, from 4.1 million in 2008 to 4.7 million in 2020.
+In 2020, approximately half of Swedish television households used analogue cable providers for accessing, followed by IPTV (roughly 1.5 million subscriptions) and a digital cable network (674 thousand subscriptions).
 In terms of radio consumption, public service channels are the radio stations with the most listeners in Sweden, based on audience market shares.

-Based on NORDICOM’s survey, the least used media in Sweden were books (approximately a third of respondents), magazines (28 percent), teletext (19 percent), CDs and vinyl (6 percent), as well as cinemas, which were visited by only 1 percent of surveyed persons.
+Based on NORDICOM’s survey, the least used media in Sweden were magazines (36 percent), PC games (28 percent), teletext (15 percent), as well as cinemas.